 Make selections from the Group by and Sort by dropdowns.
 By default, the Network errors page is grouped by request domain and sorted by errors and failures.

 Filter for specific errors and network failures

-Select an error or failure from the Errors and failures list and/or select multiple filters from the Filter dropdown.
+Select an error or failure from the Errors and failures list and/or select multiple filters from the Filter bar.

 See which filters you applied or remove filters

-The filters you select display next to the filter dropdown.
+The filters you select display in the filter bar.
 To clear filters, select the X next to the filter you want to clear.